mozilla/activate.mozilla.community/README.md

 You will be able to access the site at [http://127.0.0.1:3000/](http://127.0.0.1:3000/)

-If you want to develop pages requiring the API locally, follow the steps in the ```api/README.md``` to install and start the API locally.

 ### Building the site for production

 To build the site like it is in production, you can run the following npm script: